CWood-sdf/spaceport.nvim/README.md

         "recents",
     },

+    --- Set to true to have more verbose logging debug = false,

 }
 ```

+## Performance

+Spaceport is designed to be as fast as possible.
+The config time measured with lazy.nvim is ~0.2ms with the default configuration.
+Each render cycle takes only about 20-40ms.

 ## Usage

 Spaceport automatically loads after neovim has started, there is no need to run any commands, but if you want to switch projects, run `:Spaceport` to go back to the start screen.

 All the remaps are visible at the top of the screen with the default configuration.
 Any remap that deals with a project can either be used while hovering over the project or by prefixing the command with the project's number.
 For example, if I have a project with the number 1, I can type `1p` to open that project, or I can move the cursor to hover over the project and press `p`.

 ## Customization